General Bitcoin Privacy

 If you can meaningfully distinguish one coin from another, then their fungibility is weak.
 If our fungibility is too weak in practice, then we cannot be decentralized: if someone important announces a list of stolen coins they won't accept coins derived from, you must carefully check coins you receive against that list and return the ones that fail.
 Everyone gets stuck checking blacklists issued by various authorities because in that world we'd all not like to get stuck with bad coins.
 This adds friction and transactional costs and makes Bitcoin less valuable as a money.

-How is financial privacy is an essential for entrepreneurs?
+How is financial privacy essential for entrepreneurs?

 If you run a business, you cannot effectively set prices if your suppliers and customers can see all your transactions against your will.
 You cannot compete effectively if your competition is tracking your sales.
 Individually your informational leverage is lost in your private dealings if you don't have privacy over your accounts: if you pay your landlord in Bitcoin without enough privacy in place, your landlord will see when you've received a pay raise and can hit you up for more rent.